you can find the book at:

 ~ARC provided by Netgalley in exchange for an honest review~

 NOTE: This a review of the second e-ARC of Nirvana.
 Having reviewed the first one, I was offered the copy of the second version and I’m now posting the revised review.

-When the population in bees have declined drastically, the economy was shattered.
-But an organization called Hexagon is in control of everything now.
+When the population of bees have declined drastically, the economy was shattered.
+But an organisation called Hexagon is in control of everything now.
 There is also a virtual reality world called Nirvana that exists where people pay to plug in and use as an escape.
 Larissa’s husband, Andrew, received funding from Hexagon to do research.
 When he got more involved, he disappeared.
 We don’t know if he’s dead or alive, but Larissa keeps meeting him in her Nirvana.
-To Larissa, Andrew seems so real but Hexagon needs Larissa give up her search for Andrew.
+To Larissa, Andrew seems so real, but Hexagon needs Larissa give up her search for Andrew.

-I extremely enjoyed this one, the plot line had improved and so had the character development.
-Originally, it was quite bland but I’m glad that the author had taken onboard the original reviews and changed a lot of things around.
-Stewart clearly has a creative mind and a knack for creating an extremely fast-paced read.
-The characters are well-developed and the premise is pure ingenious.Combining parts of science fiction, romance and mystery make Nirvana a thrilling reading experience.
-I’m also really curious about this novel location, with people living in secluded bubbles and spending so much time in virtual worlds.
+I immensely enjoyed this one, the plot line had improved and so had the character development.
+Initially, it was quite bland, but I’m glad that the author had taken onboard the original reviews and changed a lot of things around.
+Stewart clearly has a creative mind and a knack for creating an incredibly fast-paced read.
+The characters are well-developed, and the premise is pure ingenious.Combining parts of science fiction, romance and mystery make Nirvana a thrilling reading experience.
+I’m also really curious about this unique location, with people living in secluded bubbles and spending so much time in virtual worlds.

-Combining a post-apocalyptic dystopian society with virtual reality makes it an interesting read.
+Combining a post-apocalyptic dystopian society with virtual reality makes it an exciting read.
 Overall, a brilliant storyline, mixed with mystery and fantasy and I am excited to see how the series continue!